Establishing, Enforcing, and Waiving Prerequisites

 Policy Owner: Academic Affairs

-Procedure/Annotations: Course proposals should indicate whether a prerequisite is enforced, printed in the class schedule, or both.
+Procedure/Annotations: Course proposals should indicate whether there is a prerequisite.
 Prerequisites are enforced by the registration system at the point of registration; students will not be able to register unless the prerequisite course is on the student academic record.
 Note: transfer credit is not included on the academic record that feeds into the registration system.
-Students who completed the prerequisite from a transfer institution will not be able to register in a course that enforces the prerequisite without instructor of department permission.
+Students who completed the prerequisite from a transfer institution may not be able to register without instructor or department permission.
+A specific grade in a prerequisite cannot be enforced at the time of registration; however, faculty may list in the syllabus and verbally confirm in class the need for a specific minimum grade in a prerequisite course.

 1. Departments and colleges should be selective in determining prerequisites for courses.
 Prerequisites should not be set for a course except in progressive, sequence courses or where departments can clearly demonstrate that a student will not be able to complete the course successfully without first completing the prerequisite course work.